shopware/docs/products/extensions/subscriptions/concept.md

 ## Plans

 A plan is a set of rules that define the subscription.
-This includes the billing interval, and the product that the customer will receive.
+This includes the billing interval and the product that the customer will receive.
 Multiple intervals can be assigned to a single plan.
 Plans can be created and managed in the Shopware administration.

 ## Intervals